alurban/black-hole-astrophysics/README.md

 --------

-Software and materials in this repository are provided under the terms of the [MIT License][LICENSE].
+Software and materials in this repository are provided under the terms of the [MIT License](LICENSE).
 Strictly speaking, you are free to modify, distribute, and use this software for any purpose (with appropriate citation) with the understanding that it comes "as-is" and has no warranty.